gyjames/CIRI3/README.md

 Control2	path/to/control2_CIRI3.txt	Control	2
 ```

-* Gene_Expression.txt is a tab separated file like:
+* Gene_Expression.txt is a tab separated file like Gene_Expression.txt is a tab separated file like (which can be obtained by running featureCounts on a BWA-aligned and sorted BAM files):
 ```
 Geneid	Case1	Case2	Control1	Control2
 ENSG00000236875.3	14	4	13	4